nsubordin81/educational-python-variants/Research.md

 There is a great third description of this idea in the Python language reference itself

 "While I am trying to be as precise as possible, I chose to use English rather than formal specifications for everything except syntax and lexical analysis.
 This should make the document more understandable to the average reader, but will leave room for ambiguities.
 Consequently, if you were coming from Mars and tried to re-implement Python from this document alone, you might have to guess things and in fact you would probably end up implementing quite a different language.
 On the other hand, if you are using Python and wonder what the precise rules about a particular area of the language are, you should definitely be able to find them here.
 If you would like to see a more formal definition of the language, maybe you could volunteer your time — or invent a cloning machine :-)."  - probably Guido Van Rossum, python language reference https://docs.python.org/3/reference/introduction.html#alternate-implementations

+### Listing Of Python Implementations Compliant With Some Version Of The Language

 While CPython is the de facto standard implementation for implementing Python, Python.org has a list of what it recognizes as alternative implementations of the python specification, which includes IronPython, Jython, Pypy, Stackless Python, and Micro Python https://www.python.org/download/alternatives/.